-In fall semester 2017, I took a course called Consulting in my master’s program in Public Relations and Corporate Communications at Georgetown University.
+In the fall semester 2017, I took a course called Consulting in my master’s program in Public Relations and Corporate Communications at Georgetown University.
 I’m in this program because not only do I already provide strategic content writing consulting services, I relaunched my corporate communications consulting practice in early 2018.

 “When consultants talk about their disasters, their conclusion is usually that the project was faulty in the contracting stage.” —Peter Block

 The standards for being an outstanding communications consultant are high, and mistakes in this business can be costly.
 This master’s program, from which I graduate in May 2019, has forced me to up my game.

 My classes at Georgetown either confirm what I already know from experience or teach me new skills, strategies or techniques I can apply my business activities the next day.
 This blog post is an example of that.

 In this class, we used a book called, Flawless Consulting: A Guide to Getting Your Expertise Used by Peter Block.
 It’s a text I’ve referred to throughout my work in the program and will use as a reference for the rest of my career.